C3-PRO/c3-pro-demo-ios/README.md

 A simple iOS/Swift app demonstrating how the C3-PRO iOS framework can be used.

+## Learn

+All code needed are contained in individual `C3Demo` subclasses, take a look at the source files to see how things work.

 ## Swift vs. Objective-C

 The framework is written in Swift and not (usefully) usable from an Objective-C app.